Statistical screening workspace

 Skew is a simple measure of whether the bars lean more heavily toward one side of the chart.
 A value near zero is more balanced.
 A positive or negative value describes the direction of the lean; it does not explain the cause.

 This is a screening comparison, not proof of a cause.
-The displayed rows are LTSB harmonized comparison rows placed onto common ward geography.
-A statewide turnout-versus-vote-share heat map would require reliable row-level turnout denominators for each year, which are not currently available for Wisconsin.
+The displayed rows use the selected state's loaded historical source method.
+A statewide turnout-versus-vote-share heat map requires reliable row-level turnout denominators for each year, which are not available for every state.

 Each point is one presidential election for the selected area.
 Think of it like checking several snapshots instead of one: if a share level was already visible in earlier elections, the line makes that easier to see.